Andresmup/github-foundations/00_THE_BASICS/Readme.md

 - Repository: Represents the logical container holding the codebase
 - Commit: Represents a change of data in the local repository
 - Tree: Represents the entiry history of a repo
-- Remote: A versión of your project hosted elsewhere, used for exchanging commits
+- Remote: A version of your project hosted elsewhere, used for exchanging commits
 - Branches: Divergent paths of development, allowing isolated changes
     - Main (Github) and Master (Git) are the most commnon names used for the default branch
 - Clone: Creates a complete local copy of the repository and merges them into your branch